Oxfam Trailwalker Foot Care: The Definitive Guide

-- Get rid of calluses!
-A lot of callus is not protective, it will damage deeper soft tissues and may cause blood blisters.
+- Get rid of callouses!
+A lot of callous is not protective, it will damage deeper soft tissues and may cause blood blisters.
 Use an emery board / foot file or see your podiatrist for professional help.

 - Keep interdigital spaces dry to prevent tinea eg: methylated spirits, alcohol wipes, teatree oil.
 Put it on, leave your toes open for a few minutes so it can evaporate (it will only dry the skin when it evaporates), then put your shoes and socks on.

 To get your feet prepared for Oxfam Trailwalker, your podiatrist can help.
 Image credit trailwalker.oxfam.org.au/

 Consider the work load your feet have ahead of them.
 And the influence they have on the rest of your body.
 Knee, shin, ankle, heel, arch, toe joint pain and other lower limb injuries are common occurrences in endurance events like Trailwalker.
 If you sustain an injury or start to get sore, help will be available along the trail to give you every chance to carry on.
 But here are 3 tips to help you proactively anticipate and overcome injury:

 Consider your injury history - this will be where you're most likely to have trouble.
 Anticipate it and plan ahead.

 Start training ASAP - The idea is that any problems will become apparent early, giving you time to sort them out well before the event.